FlutterPack/flutterpack_localize/README.md

 ## 💡 Example Apps

-We recommend you create a small demo app to see `localize` in action before integrating into production.
+We recommend you create a small demo app to see `flutterpack_localize` in action before integrating into production.

 ---